blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 # An Analysis of Data Propogation Latencies in Ethereum 2.0 Medalla Testnet

 ## This article is work-in-progress.
-## Please check back on October 19 noon US Eastern Time.
+## Please check back on October 20 4pm US Eastern Time.

 **Joseph Kholodenko, Gurdal Ertek**